milorad-co/milorad-installer/README.md

 ```

-Milorad does not and will never make any applications for MacOS.
+Milorad has not and will never make any applications for MacOS.